Thor knows a tracker, one that could help with finding the Tesseract.

 Besides, they wouldn't be able to get to New York early enough to stop the portal from activating if Karin didn't already have them so close.

 Clint watches, even if it's from dozens of feet away, as the kid with the black hair holds back Loki's head and forces them to lock eyes.
-Neither has moved in minutes, beyond their quiet breathing and the slow spin of the boy's red eyes.
+Neither moves for minutes, beyond their quiet breathing and the slow spin of the boy's red eyes.

 Then they both scream, and Thor tries to interfere.